 For example, pushing members of the public aside when you’re running away from an attacker.

 This is when you are forced to commit the offence.

 For example, if someone tells you to punch someone otherwise they will significantly hurt or kill you.

 However, you must have a genuine belief that you will be hurt and there must be no other reasonable way out of the situation.

 If you wish to plead guilty, any of the following penalties may apply to common assault:

 Non Conviction Orders

 This means that you are guilty but the court does not impose a criminal conviction upon you.

-The court will look a range of matters when deciding whether to grant a ‘section 10’ – including the incident itself, the lead-up to the incident, your general character and your personal circumstances.
+The court will look a range of matters when deciding whether to grant a ‘section 10 dismissal or conditional release order’ – including the incident itself, the lead-up to the incident, your general character and your personal circumstances.

-You will have a reasonable possibility of achieving a section 10 for a common assault case if you have no previous convictions, have obtained character references about your general character and if a criminal conviction may impact upon your future.
+You will have a reasonable possibility of achieving a non conviction order for a common assault case if you have no previous convictions, have obtained character references about your general character and if a criminal conviction may impact upon your future.